akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 ## Custom Headers

-Sometimes you may need to model a custom header type which is not part of HTTP and still be able to use it as convienient as is possible with the built-in types.
+Sometimes you may need to model a custom header type which is not part of HTTP and still be able to use it as convenient as is possible with the built-in types.

 Because of the number of ways one may interact with headers (i.e. try to match a `CustomHeader` against a `RawHeader` or the other way around etc), a helper trait for custom Header types and their companions classes are provided by Akka HTTP.